rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-That is what +delegate+ does for you:
+That is what `delegate` does for you:

 ```ruby
 class User < ActiveRecord::Base